hobratschk/Portfolio.Mobile/README.md

 4. also changed updatePositions by moving the calculation which utilizes scrollTop method outside the loop (this was causing layout thrashing)

+## Below are the instructions/tips provided by Udacity

 ### Getting started
 #### Part 1: Optimize PageSpeed Insights score for index.html